NouranHany/Machathon4.0-Judge/README.md

 judge.run(send_score=True)
 ```
 The provided `test.py` file demonstrates how to use the Judge class.
 Note: don't submit your solution using this script as it uses the keyboard to manually control the car which is against the rules.

-## Preparation for running the code
-Before running your code, it's important to make sure you have opened the `filteration_scene.ttt` in CoppeliaSim.
-Here are the steps to follow:

-1. Open CoppeliaSim.
-2. Load the `filteration_scene.ttt` file by going to File > Open Scene > Browse, then navigating to the location where the scene file is stored.

 ## Project Hierarchy
 ```